Hot dogs, pizza, snow cones and bubble tea are among Americans’ favorite street foods, which are quicker and more affordable than restaurantfo ...

 8. Pizza Bar

 If you’re like most people, pizza is one of your favorite foods.
 You can either go to the nearest pizza restaurant, or you can just pick up your phone and order.
 Better yet, you can fix one yourself, get creative with your toppings, and even start a business.
-In the US, the pizza industry is worth nearly $54 billion and growing, so right now is a good time to take a bite of this mouthwatering pie.
+The market size, measured by revenue, of the pizza restaurants industry was $49.4 billion in 2023.

 But first you’ll need to learn the basics of starting a pizza business, from licensing and permits to branding and marketing.
 It’s also important to study the competition — find out how many restaurants are already doing business in the area, what kind of pizza they’re making, and how they’re promoting their brand.
 Choosing the right location is critical.
 You have to be where your target market is.
 Once you hurdle these, you’ll be well on your way to success!